What We Offer

 Adapted Physical Education Classes

 Our adapted physical education classes are designed to provide an accessible facility for health promotion as well as provide individualized support for adults with disabilities within the community here at COM.
 The program encourages personal goal development and a positive self-image and well-being through exercise.
-The environment is uniquely designed for ongoing interaction and support in partnership with DSPS.
+The environment is uniquely designed for ongoing interaction and support in partnership with SAS.

 Have a quick question?